Nils Lofgren: Solo career

-In 1971, he appeared on stage on the Roy Buchanan Special, PBS TV, with Bill Graham.
-In 1973, he appeared with Grin on NBC on Midnight Special, performing three songs live.
+In 1971, Lofgren appeared on stage on a PBS special for Roy Buchanan, with Bill Graham.
+In 1973, he appeared with Grin on NBC on The Midnight Special, performing three songs live.
 In 1978, he wrote and sang the "Nobody Bothers Me" theme for a D.C.
-Jhoon Rhee Tae Kwon Do advertisement, and also appeared in the ill-received Sgt.
+Jhoon Rhee Tae Kwon Do advertisement, and also appeared in the critically panned Sgt.
 Pepper's Lonely Hearts Club Band movie.
-Lofgren appeared on Late Night with David Letterman, to promote his 1985 solo release Flip.
-Lofgren is credited on two of Lou Gramm's (of Foreigner) solo albums: Ready or Not released in 1987 (Lofgren listed as lead guitarist) and Long Hard Look released in 1989 (Lofgren listed as one of the guitarists).
+In 1985, Lofgren appeared on Late Night with David Letterman, to promote his solo release Flip.
+He is credited on two of Lou Gramm's (of Foreigner) solo albums: Ready or Not (1987), where Lofgren is credited as lead guitarist, and Long Hard Look (1989), where he is credited as one of the guitarists.
 In 1987, he contributed the television show theme arrangement for Hunter.
-In 1993 he contributed to The Simpsons, with two Christmas jingles with Bart.
+In 1993, he contributed to The Simpsons, with two Christmas jingles with Bart.
 In 1995, he appeared on a PBS tribute to the Beatles along with Dr. John.
 From 1991 to 1995, he was the CableAce Awards musical director and composer.

-Lofgren continues to record and to tour as a solo act, with Patti Scialfa, with Neil Young, and as a two-time member of Ringo Starr's All-Starr Band.
+Lofgren continues to record and to tour as a solo act, and has worked with Patti Scialfa, and as a two-time member of Ringo Starr's All-Starr Band.
 Many of the people he worked with on those tours appeared on his 1991 album, Silver Lining.
-During the 2000s he got his own "Nils Lofgren Day" in Montgomery County, Maryland (August 25).
-In 2006 Lofgren released Sacred Weapon, featuring guest appearances by David Crosby, Graham Nash, Willie Nelson and Martin Sexton.
-In 2006 he recorded a live DVD Nils Lofgren & Friends: Acoustic Live at the Legendary Birchmere Music Hall in Alexandria, Virginia.
+In the 2000s, he got his own "Nils Lofgren Day" in Montgomery County, Maryland (August 25).
+In 2006, Lofgren released Sacred Weapon, featuring guest appearances by David Crosby, Graham Nash, Willie Nelson and Martin Sexton.
+In 2006, he recorded a live DVD Nils Lofgren & Friends: Acoustic Live at the Birchmere in Alexandria, Virginia.